untillpro/scm4j/scm4j-vcs-svn/README.md

 - Locked Working Copy, LWC
   - Folder where vcs-related operations are executed.
 Provides thread- and process-safe repository of working folders.
 See [pk-vcs-api](https://github.com/ProjectKaiser/pk-vcs-api) for details
 - Test Repository
+  - A SVN repository used for functional testing
   - Local file system is used, no dedicated server
-  - Generates new before and deletes after each test
+  - Creates new before and deletes after each test
   - Named randomly (uuid is used)
-  - [Kohsuke Github API](http://github-api.kohsuke.org/) is used as to work with Github API

 # Using pk-vcs-git
 - Add github-hosted pk-vcs-svn project as maven dependency using [jitpack.io](https://jitpack.io/).
 As an example, add following to gradle.build file: